Amisha-2905/CL_Project/ReadMe.md

 ## CL Project

 ### Training Data
 -It has 60 files of 50 sentences each which are annotated.The data from the files was scraped by scrape.py and the output for the same was staored in train.txt.
--It also has a dataset of nearly 500 sentences that is manually annotated for model training.This data is from the same domain as train.txt.
+-It also has a dataset of nearly 500 sentences that is manually annotated for model training.
+This data is from the same domain as train.txt.

 Finally, the whole training data is in final_train.txt which has all the training data from tourism domain with around 60,000 tokens.